awslabs/amazon-s3-find-and-forget/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All tests pass
 - [ ] Pre-commit checks pass
 - [ ] Debugging code removed
-- [ ] If releasing a new version, have you bumped the version int he main CFN template?
+- [ ] If releasing a new version, have you bumped the version in the main CFN template?

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.